HighNESS Conceptual Design Report: Volume I: Introduction and Scientific Motivations

 The computational tools developed in WP2 rely on experimental measurements conducted in WP3, titled ``Material Characterization with Neutrons".
 This work package provides material-property data, essential for generating thermal-neutron scattering kernels and validating the required models.

-WP4 and WP6, designated as ``Moderator Design" and ``Advanced Reflectors", respectively, serve as the foundation for neutron design efforts, specifically the development of cold sources (CN), very-cold sources, and ultra-cold sources.
-These two work packages require input and specifications from the scientific-oriented WPs, WP7 (``Condensed Matter Science") and WP8 (``Fundamental Physics").
-These scientific WPs efforts ensure that the source designs deliver the necessary neutron fluxes and spectra, enabling groundbreaking scientific experiments at ESS that are beyond the capabilities of high-brightness moderators.
-WP5 (``Engineering") is responsible for handling all engineering aspects related to the different sources.
+WP4 and WP6, designated as ``Moderator Design" and ``Advanced Reflectors", respectively, serve as the foundation for neutron design efforts, specifically the development of cold sources (CN), very cold neutron sources, and ultracold neutron sources.
+These two work packages require inputs and specifications from the scientific-oriented WPs, WP7 (``Condensed Matter Science") and WP8 (``Fundamental Physics").
+The inputs from these scientific WPs ensure that the source designs deliver the necessary neutron fluxes and spectra, enabling groundbreaking scientific experiments at ESS that are beyond the capabilities offered by the upper moderator.
+WP5 (``Engineering") is responsible for handling all the engineering aspects related to the different sources.